arend-lang/site/src/tutorial/PartI/synndef.md

 # Type synonyms

-There is no need in type synonyms in dependently types language since we can simply define a function returning the type, synonym of which is being defined:
+There is no need for type synonyms in dependently types language since we can simply define a function returning the type, synonym of which is being defined:

 {%arend%}